capjamesg/visionscript/README.md

 ### Lexical Inference and Memory

-An (I think!) unique feature in VisualScript compared to other languages is lexical inference.
+An (I think!) unique feature in VisionScript compared to other languages is lexical inference.

-You don't need to declare variables to store images, etc. Rather, you can let VisualScript do the work.
+You don't need to declare variables to store images, etc. Rather, you can let VisionScript do the work.
 Consider this example:

 ```
 Load["./photo.jpg"]